Li-Heng-LH/JavaProfessionalWorkOut/advanced-class-design/README.md

   * Return type must be the same or a subclass
   * Access modifier must be the same or more accessible
   * Exceptions must be the same or subclass
-  * The methods must not be static
+  * The methods must not be static --> we cannot override static methods

 &nbsp;